Spencer-Sch/candide-marketplace-info/README.md

 🚀 **The marketplace is now in beta testing!**

-🟣 Note: The project files are housed in a private repo on Gitlab
+🟣 Note: The project files are hosted in a private repo on Gitlab

 ## Table of Contents